mohammed-ihtisham/Unwindr/design/concepts/UserAuth/implementation.md

       return { error: "Password cannot be empty" };
     }

-    // Check username uniqueness is handled by the unique index, but we can do a quick check too const existingUser = await this.users.findOne({ username });
+    // Check username uniqueness implicitly handled by unique index on insertion,
+    // but an explicit check provides a clearer error message. const existingUser = await this.users.findOne({ username });
     if (existingUser) {
       return { error: "Username already taken" };